 Kitchen Island Meal Time

 Many people use their kitchen island as a makeshift breakfast bar, putting you right in the middle of the action in the morning.
-Get some wooden bar stools which pull up to the bench, install a kitchen island with extended tables that look like something out of a futuristic diner, or just depend on the simple and clean look of industrial metal chairs.
+Get some wooden bar stools which pull up to the bench, install a kitchen island that look like something out of a futuristic diner, or just depend on the simple and clean look of industrial metal chairs.

 Where once the kitchen island was a simple place to cut up vegetables, there’s now the option to add some power and increase your efficiency.
 Install USB slots, power points, and lighting so you can use your kitchen island to do more food prep.